 The operable façade consists of three curved glass panes, forming a floor-to-ceiling window, which can be lowered to waist-height to allow open-air access to the environment and raised to offer protection from the elements.

-Each window, weighing approximately two tonnes, is raised and lowered by synchronised electric actuators – a unique system designed to seamlessly integrate with the building and quietly and effortlessly operate, so as not to disrupt event proceedings.
+Each window, weighing approximately two tonnes, is raised and lowered by synchronised electric actuators – a unique system designed to seamlessly integrate with the building and quietly and effortlessly operate not to disrupt event proceedings.

-According to TILT Managing Director, Tim Phillips, the integration of a technical series of windows in the building required considerable cooperation between the architect, builder, and industrial design team.
+According to Tilt Managing Director, Tim Phillips, integrating a technical series of windows in the building required considerable cooperation between the architect, builder, and industrial design team.

-“It was great to collaborate with BVN who were adventurous in their approach to the conceptual design,” Tim said.
+“It was great to collaborate with BVN, who were adventurous in their approach to the conceptual design,” Tim said “We needed

 “What we have collectively achieved is a flexible design that enables the client to offer a unique facility that makes the most of all weather conditions and its cantilevered positioning over the lake,” he added.